The Best Playgrounds in the Austin Area

 Parking is mostly paid here, either at the small lot by the Dougherty Arts Center or in the Palmer Events Center parking garage.
 The bathroom situation isn’t great (either really gross or totally closed) and nothing is fenced in, so you have to keep an eye on where your kids are.

-I would probably be here constantly if the parking situation was better.
-But even so, it’s one of the coolest places in Austin.
-It’s so charming and has a unique wooden playground.
+This park is one of the coolest places in Austin.
+It’s so charming and has a unique wooden playground, splash pad, treehouse and Malin the troll.

 The park has a walking path along the creek, and we could spend an hour throwing rocks into the creek at the creek crossing just north of the tree house.